John Roderique: Early life

 Roderique was born in Webb City, the seventh of eight children of the late Donald R. Roderique and Jenell (Craton) Roderique.
 His paternal grandfather, Joseph Francis Roderique, opened Roderique Insurance Agency in Carterville, Missouri in 1945 and operated it until his passing in 1963.
 Roderique's father moved the agency to Webb City and operated it until his death in 1978.
-The Agency has been operated since then by one of Roderique's siblings.
-His father was elected to the Missouri House of Representatives in 1958 and again in 1960, representing Missouri's second district, in Jasper County.
+One of Roderique's siblings, Pam Drake, has operated the agency since then until selling it in February, 2026.
+His father was elected to the Missouri House of Representatives in 1958 and again in 1960, representing Missouri's second district in Jasper County.

 Coach Roderique receives trophy for his 300th win as head football coach at Webb City, MO High School, Sept.
 10, 2021.

 High school and college football

 Roderique grew up and attended public schools in Webb City.
 He began playing organized sports in 1974, at age 7, when he played basketball and baseball in the local city league.

 He was a three-sport athlete in four years at Webb City High School, including football, basketball, and track and field (shot put & discus).
-In his senior year, 1985, he was on the football team that made the state playoffs for the first time in the high school's history, losing in the semi-final game.
+In his senior year, 1985, he was on the football team that made the state playoffs for the first time in the high school's history, losing in the semifinal game.
 He was named an all-state linebacker.

 After being recruited by assistant coach Jerry Kill at Pittsburg State University in nearby Pittsburg, Kansas, he played four years as inside linebacker under head coach Dennis Franchione.
 The team won the Central States Intercollegiate conference of the National Association of Intercollegiate Athletics (NAIA) his first three years and advanced to the semi-finals each season.
 In his fourth season, the Gorillas won the Missouri Intercollegiate Athletic Association conference in NCAA Division II, and advanced to the quarter-final game in playoffs.

 He was a team captain in his last two years at the university.
 He was named honorable mention NAIA All-America linebacker in his junior year and consensus All-America NCAA Division II his senior year, 1989.
 He finished his playing career with 365 tackles.